How to Hire a Bookkeeper: Considerations + Free Job Template

 When finding a bookkeeper for your small business, you need someone who is trustworthy and able to keep your company’s financial details confidential.
 A worker in this role must have extreme attention to detail; otherwise, your company’s financial picture may be skewed, leading to poor business decisions, inaccurate tax filings, and government fines.
 You can opt to hire a full-time bookkeeper, but many small businesses start by using a contractor until they grow into needing an employee on staff.

 If you’re interested in hiring a contract bookkeeper, consider Bench, a virtual accounting service provider.
-Bench offers bookkeeping and tax support for businesses and self-employed individuals.
 When you sign up, you’ll be paired with a dedicated bookkeeper who acts as your in-house accounting team.
-Bench offers affordable plans for any business budget to help you keep your books clean and accurate.
+Bench offers affordable plans for any business budget.
 Sign up to try it today.

 Your specific job qualifications may vary, but—at a minimum—you need a bookkeeper proficient in: